-The underlying concept of a modular and deployable mobile laboratory was developed by the leading partner for technical implementation of the laboratory units and training, Bundeswehr Institute of Microbiology (InstMikroBioBW) in Munich, Germany, and has already been deployed to international training missions and to investigate outbreaks in the past.
-This modular system is adapted for multinational outbreak response missions in Africa and Europe, is easily portable by persons and the three units were set up by the partners of the Bundeswehr Institute for Microbiology in Munich.
+The underlying concept of a modular and deployable mobile laboratory was developed by the leading partner for technical implementation of the laboratory units and training, the Bundeswehr Institute of Microbiology (InstMikroBioBW) in Munich, Germany, and has already been deployed to international training missions and to investigate outbreaks in the past.
+This modular and boxed system is adapted for outbreak response missions in Africa and Europe, is easily portable by persons and the three units were set up by the partners of the Bundeswehr Institute for Microbiology in Munich.

 One laboratory unit was established at the Institute for Lassa Fever Research and Control (ILFRC) at the Irrua Specialist Teaching Hospital (ISTH), Irrua, Nigeria.
 Lassa fever and other viral infections are endemic to parts of Nigeria.
 ISTH has been in close collaboration with the Bernhard Nocht Institute since 2007 in the field of Lassa fever diagnostics and research and is dedicated to high-quality molecular and serology diagnostics of Lassa fever.